nathanemyers-dev/ai-computational-memory/README.md

 Problem Statement
 AI systems today operate without a defined persistence layer.
 Guardrails force full resets between sessions, preventing continuity and breaking repeatability.
 Enterprises require stable analytical surfaces that support predictable behavior and structured reuse.
 Computational memory provides a governed substrate that allows models to retain and reuse information safely under explicit constraints.

 While non-persistence is not evidence of advisory guardrail activation, advisory guardrail activation always produces non-persistence.
 Guardrails can activate at the retention boundary without surfacing warnings because they prevent advisory state, not advisory output.
-Memory can fail silently for three reasons: advisory guardrails, retention eligibility rules, or interpretation heuristic
+Memory can fail silently for three reasons: advisory guardrails, retention eligibility rules, or interpretation heuristics.

 Category Definition
 Computational memory is a functional layer that separates non advisory continuity from advisory activity.
 It defines what can be retained, how it can be transformed, and where supervisory controls apply.
 It provides a formal boundary between safe persistence and regulated guidance.